 loaded: Could Hellraiser work as a TV series?

 Bradley: I first had a conversation about Hellraiser the TV series with the producers of Hellraiser III.
 That was 26 years ago and it’s raised its head once or twice in the interim.
 I always thought it was a possibility.
 Now, more than ever, it would work with the transformation of television in the last few years.
 A couple of years ago, my agent was actually in negotiations to do a Hellraiser TV show.
 We got as far as agreeing on a deal to do the first season and then everything went silent.
 That’s just how it goes sometimes.

 loaded: How did you land the role of Pinhead?

 Bradley: Fans often ask me what I had to do at the audition to get the part of Pinhead.
 Occasionally, if I’m feeling mischievous, I tell them they left me in a room with a pile of nails and a hammer and told me to get creative.
 You would be astonished how many times believe me.

 No, Clive and I had worked for over a decade together in the theatre before Hellraiser.
-I met him at high school in Liverpool in rehearsals for the school play.
+I knew him from high school in Liverpool.
 He told me in 1985 that he was trying to get together a low budget independent British horror movie and that there was a part I might be interested in.
 I had read the Hellbound Heart before it was published and knew the story.
 As far as I am aware, he always intended me to play Pinhead.
 I didn’t really audition; he asked me and I said yes.